Automattic/legalmattic/User-Guidelines.md

 Don’t claim to be a person or organization you’re not.
 (Parody and satire are ok though!)

-**Directly threatening material.**
+**Calls to violence.**

-Do not post direct and realistic threats of violence.
-That is, you cannot post a genuine call for violence—or death—against an individual person, or groups of persons.
-This doesn't mean that we'll remove all hyperbole or offensive language.
+Do not publish realistic calls to violence.
+By that we mean that you cannot post content which threatens, incites, or promotes violence, physical harm, or death.
+This includes threats targeting individuals or groups, as well as other indiscriminate acts of violence.
+This restriction does not mean that we will remove hyperbolic or generally offensive language.

 **Posting private information.**